03012021-dotnet-uta/CatherineCheatle_p1/README.md

 * .NET 5
 * C#
 * Entity Framework Core (EF)
-* Mircosoft SQL Server Database
+* Microsoft SQL Server Database
 ***
 ## Features
 * A user can sign up and login into an account